palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

 Congratulations, you've installed a base template and started in on creating your first custom page.
-Now is another good time to pause and commit our work.
+Now is another good time to pause and commit your work.

 .. code-block:: bash